larsiusprime/georgism/public/content/ldoucet/is_land_a_big_deal.md

 So, we’ve established that land value is the bulk of urban real estate values (and urban real estate values are the bulk of total real estate values), and land rents are large enough to make a big dent in any budget.
 But here’s something you can be sure affects everyone: the share of land value represented in bank loans.

+<span id="3-land-represents-a-significant-of-all-major-bank-loans"></span>
-## 1.3.
-Land represents a significant % of all major bank loans
+## 3. Land represents a significant % of all major bank loans

 Banks exist for at least two stated purposes–to give people a safe place to store their money and to provide capital in the form of loans to people engaged in productive activities.
 This song from Mary Poppins is a decent summary of the Econ 101 story we're told about what banks do with their money.